Matt Kmosko: Columbus Crew

 The Mutiny traded Kmosko to the Columbus Crew for a first round 2000 MLS College Draft pick.
 While Kmosko began the season well, playing in fourteen games, he suddenly and unexpectedly left the team.
 The Crew waived Kmosko at the end of the season.
 On February 24, 2000, the Mutiny selected Kmosko off waivers, but waived him on March 16, 2000.
 There has been no official or public explanation for the end of Kmosko's playing career.

 National team

 Kmosko earned three caps with the U.S. national team while still in college.
 His first game came in a scoreless tie with Costa Rica on February 12, 1992.
-Six days later, he played in a 2-0 loss to El Salvador.
-His last cap came on September 3, 1992 when he came on for Fernando Clavijo in a 2-0 win over Canada.
+Six days later, he played in a 2–0 loss to El Salvador.
+His last cap came on September 3, 1992, when he came on for Fernando Clavijo in a 2–0 win over Canada.

 In 1993, he was a member of the U.S. team at the World University Games.

+Legal issues

+Following complaints of harassment by multiple student-workers under his supervision, Kmosko resigned from his position as the soccer coach and coordinator of the college's Student Center and Campus Recreation Office at Hocking College in Nelsonville, Ohio.
+In May 2022, Kmosko threatened a special needs student-worker, Caden Cox, with a knife in the bathroom of the Student Center.
+As a result of this incident, Kmosko was subsequently convicted of menacing in the Athens County Municipal Court.